tldr-pages/tldr/pages/common/loc.md

 `loc`

-- Print lines of code in target dir:
+- Print lines of code in the target directory:

 `loc {{path/to/directory}}`